-1. Inspect the Property: Inspecting the property for structural and electrical damage from outside is necessary to determine if it’s safe to enter a flooded property.
+1. Inspect the Property: Inspecting the property for structural and electrical damage from the outside is necessary to determine if it’s safe to enter a flooded property.
 Ensure you check for fire hazards, gas leaks, chemical spills, and the electricity and gas lines before entering the property.
-Using battery-operated light source can reduce the risk of fire accidents.
+Using battery-operated light sources can reduce the risk of fire accidents.
 Be careful about the presence of ants, snakes, spiders, and other animals, if they are present, get them removed by contacting your local council or wildlife rescue officials.

 3. Call Insurance Agent: If the flood is declared a federal disaster apply for assistance online.
 Alert the insurance agent and begin cleaning the house as soon as possible, take photos, and make an inventory of belongings so that the insurance adjuster can assess and speed up the claim process.

 4. Check Electric Equipment: Get a qualified electrician to check all the electric equipment and lines.
 Avoid using tap water until your local water body or public health department declares it is safe to use.